Medically reviewed by Drugs.com. Last updated on Aug 31, 2022.

 What can I do to manage apnea episodes?

 - Write down what was happening before, during, and after an episode.
 Write down how long each episode lasts.
-Take the information to your baby's visits with his healthcare provider.
+Take the information to your baby's visits with his or her healthcare provider.

-- Use the apnea monitor if directed.
-Your healthcare providers will teach you and other members of your household how to use an apnea monitor.
+- Use an apnea monitor if directed.
+This device monitors how well your baby is breathing.
+The monitor alarm will sound if your baby stops breathing or takes shallow breaths.
+It will sound if your baby's heart rate is lower or higher than it should be.
+Your baby's healthcare providers will teach you and other members of your household how to use it.
 Make sure someone is always available to respond to the apnea monitor's alarms.

 - Keep emergency numbers near the phone.